redux-saga/redux-saga/docs/basics/UsingSagaHelpers.md

 The helper functions are built on top of the lower level API.
 In the advanced section, we'll see how those functions can be implemented.

-The first function, `takeEvery` is the most familiar and provides a behavior similar to redux-thunk.
+The first function, `takeEvery` is the most familiar and provides a behavior similar to `redux-thunk`.

 Let's illustrate with the common AJAX example.
 On each click on a Fetch button we dispatch a `FETCH_REQUESTED` action.
 We want to handle this action by launching a task that will fetch some data from the server.